devm1023/ML_project/_posts/2017-11-13-dimensionality-reduction-and-principal-component-analysis-pca-explained.markdown

 ---
 layout: post
-title:  "Dimensionality Reduction and Principal Component Analysis Explained"
+title:  "Dimensionality Reduction and Principal Component Analysis (PCA) Explained"
 date: 2017-11-13
 ---

-### Dimensionality Reduction and Principal Component Analysis Explained

 Data is seldom clean and ready for machine learning or predictive modelling.
 Data preprocessing is time consuming and non-trivial effort in any predictive modelling task.
 A recent <a href="https://www.kaggle.com/surveys/2017" target="_blank">kaggle survey</A> says that dirty data is a biggest barrier!